|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Your help in spreading the word about the hazard would be helpful - there is only so much I can do by myself!

-I put together a short list of ways that could help make a difference, whether you're a storm observer, NWS or DOT employee, TV meteorologist, or just a driver on the road.
+I put together a short list of ways that could help make a difference, whether you're a storm photographer, NWS or DOT employee, TV meteorologist, or just a driver on the road.
 These are also posted on the icyroadsafety.com web site:

 Together, we can keep this upcoming winter's icy roads from surpassing the 2011 tornado season in lives lost.